Square – Brussels Convention Centre

-Square – Brussels Convention Centre (previously Square – Brussels Meeting Centre) is the name of a convention centre in Brussels, Belgium.
-It is run by the GL Events group and situated in cultural and historic district of Brussels near the national and international institutions, overlooking the city from the hillside of the Mont des Arts.
+Square – Brussels Convention Centre (previously Square – Brussels Meeting Centre) is a convention centre in Brussels, Belgium.
+It is run by the GL Events group and situated in cultural and historic district of Brussels near the national and international institutions, overlooking the city from the hillside of the Mont des Arts/Kunstberg.

 History

-Square – Brussels Convention Centre is housed in the former Palace of Congress, which was designed by Jules Ghobert and Maurice Hoyoux and built in 1958 for the World's fair.
-Managed at the time by the National Congresses Service, the Palace of Congress consisted of several subterranean spaces, including 1,200-seat and 300-seat auditoria, plus rudimentary exhibition spaces.
+Square – Brussels Convention Centre is housed in the former Congress Palace, which was designed by Jules Ghobert and Maurice Hoyoux and built for the 1958 Brussels World's Fair (Expo 58).
+Managed at the time by the National Congresses Service, the Congress Palace consisted of several subterranean spaces, including 1,200-seat and 300-seat auditoria, plus rudimentary exhibition spaces.

 Although upgraded both technologically and aesthetically in 1978, the infrastructure of the Palace aged through the 1980s and 1990s.
-Several financial difficulties, together with the discovery of asbestos, eventually closed the Palace’s doors in 2003.
+Several financial difficulties, together with the discovery of asbestos, eventually closed the Palace's doors in 2003.

 In late 2004, the management of the centre was transferred to the newly created Palais des Congrès plc.
-By July 2005, the company’s business and renovation plans were drawn up and approved, and funds were released.
+By July 2005, the company's business and renovation plans were drawn up and approved, and funds were released.
 During two and half years, the Palace was thoroughly refurbished and expanded.
-The Palais des Congrès plc finalised an agreement for the management of SQUARE with the GL events group.
+The Palais des Congrès plc finalised an agreement for the management of Square with the GL events group.

-The Square – Brussels Meeting Centre opened its doors on 20 September 2009 at 20:09 with a public party.
+Square – Brussels Meeting Centre opened its doors on 20 September 2009 with a public party.